 Dynamics is the analysis of particles, rigid bodies, and systems in motion.
-This course applies concepts such as kinematics, Newton's second law, work/energy, and impulse/momentum to analyze the behavior of moving particles, rigid bodies, and systems such as flowing fluids and mechanical apparatuses.
-Vectors used extensively.
-Prerequisite: ENGR 223.
+This course applies concepts such as kinematics, Newton's second law, work/energy, and impulse/momentum to analyze the behavior of moving particles, rigid bodies, and systems such as mechanical apparatuses.
+Vectors, trigonometry, calculus, and algebra are used extensively.
+Prerequisites: ENGR 223.
+Offered spring semester.
 Three credits.